DestroyedClone/RiskOfBulletstorm/README.md

 Jarlyk - EliteSpawningOverhaul

 # Items
-No assets currently.
+TODO:
+1. Assets (Icons, Models, DisplayRules, Sound Effects)
+2. Soft BetterUI Compatibility
+3. Soft Dependencies for other mods
+3a.
+Equipment: ThinkInvis Beating Embryo

 #[Items]

+##[Special Items]
+(WIP) [White] Armor: Blocks one hit of damage, then get destroyed.

+(WIP) [White] Blank: Press a key to activate, destroying all projectiles, stunning and knocking nearby enemies back.
+Consumed on use.

 ##[White]

 ##[Green]
-+1 Bullets: +25% damage (+5% per stack)
++1 Bullets: +10% base damage (+1% per stack)

-[Green] Enraging Photo: Gain a temporary +100% damage boost (+50% per stack) upon taking 12% of your health in damage for 3 seconds.
+Enraging Photo: Gain a temporary +100% damage boost  upon taking 33% of your health in damage for 3 (+0.25 per stack) seconds.
 => TODO: Health Requirement Loss

+Macho Brace: Gain +30% (+10% per stack) damage bonus upon using your utility.
-=> TODO: Set Tier to Green
+=> TODO: Add Stacking Bonus
-=> BetterUI Compat

-[unimplemented] Green Guon Stone: Upon taking damage has a chance to heal you instead.
+[unimplemented] Green Guon Stone: Upon taking 33% damage, has a 20% chance to heal you instead.
+Rises to 50% if fatal.
+=> Add Health Check

 Roll Bomb: After using your Utility, drop 1 bomb(s) (+1 per stack) for 80% damage.